-This article will talk about the best plugins to create glitch & stutter effects and synth sounds with free plugins in the end.
+This article will talk about the best plugins to create glitch & stutter effects and synth sounds with free plugins in the end and 2 bonus effects.

 Glitch sounds can be used in most modern electronic music genres.
 Although there is a Glitch genre that mostly features intentional degradation of audio, glitch sounds that imitate malfunctioning audio playback devices, and other similar artifacts, Glitch sounds can be used in Dubstep, Future Bass, IDM, Techno, Hip Hop, and most electronic genres.

 Creating Glitch sounds can be tricky since it involves advanced audio manipulation techniques that often utilize complex effects sequenced to create its intricate signature sound.
 This list will try to inspire new techniques for you to use and inform you on the best and most appropriate plugins for producing Glitch sounds.